brassgecko/GeckoShopLTD/info.md

 ## What Are Coins?

 Coins are the mod's currency, earned each minute while watching.
 You can view your balance by using the `{{ bal }}` command.
-{% if utils == true %}
-- 💰 represents the amount of coins you current have.
-- ⚖ represents your current karma.
-- 📈 represents the amount of coins you gain everytime the mod awards coins.
-- 📉 represents the amount of coins you lose everytime to mod awards coins.

-{% endif %}

 {%- if lootboxes == true -%}
 My bot will also pester you about lootboxes.
 Check if you have one by typing `!lootboxes` and open